 Chris Wright chimed in with a handy 15 wickets also.

 Young keeper Adam Morgan did well on the field and won the Best Club Junior award for his efforts on and off the field.

 Our second side suffered manpower wise, with most of the young players who would under other circumstances been playing twos cricket being elevated to the Firsts.

-Things began in poor fashion, with captain Glenn Hack sustaining a season ending broken thumb at training, and was replaced by Anthony McGhie.
+Things began in poor fashion, with captain Glenn Hack sustaining a season ending broken thumb at training in November, and was replaced by Anthony McGhie.